 Applicants for admission must complete a course of study leading to a baccalaureate degree at an accredited United States, U.S. territory, or Canadian college or university, or its equivalent, prior to matriculation.

 Documentation of each of the prerequisites having been completed at an accredited United States, U.S. territory, or Canadian institution of higher learning is required.

 - one semester of biochemistry: advanced course preferred.
 Bioengineering courses will not fulfill this requirement.

-- one year of biology with laboratory:* a year-long biology course sequence with lab that stresses general concepts required.
+- one year of biology with lab: a year-long biology course sequence with lab that stresses general concepts required.
 Bioengineering courses as well as courses in micro- or molecular biology, cellular biology, genetics and histology will not fulfill this requirement.

 - one semester of human physiology: advanced course preferred.
 Courses in mammalian physiology and embryology will not fulfill this requirement.

 - one year of chemistry with lab: a year-long course sequence in general chemistry with lab required.

 - one semester of organic chemistry with lab: one semester of organic chemistry with lab is required.
 A second semester with lab is preferred but not required.

 - one year of physics with lab: a year-long course sequence in general physics with lab required.

 - one semester of calculus: precalculus will not fulfill this requirement.